Temples & Shrines: Daikakuji

 - Celebrated cherry blossom viewing temple

 Daikakuji Temple is on the western outskirts of Kyoto, located to the north of Arashiyama.
 Daikakuji was originally an Imperial villa or "Detached Palace" of the Emperor Saga, later becoming a temple in the ninth century as the Emperor wished to show his dedication to the Shingon sect of Buddhism and its founder Kukai (Kobo Daishi).
-The present buildings date from the 16th century.
+The present buildings at Daikakuji Temple date from the 16th century onwards.

 The chief buildings at Daikakuji include the Shinden, which was moved here from the Imperial Palace in the 16th century.
 In front of the Shinden is an imperial-style garden with an ancient orange tree and an equally venerable plum tree.
-The Shingyoden contains a sutra written by the Emperor Saga on the suggestion of Kobo Daishi to ward of one of the many plagues that struck Kyoto.
+The Shingyoden contains a sutra (the Heart Sutra) written by the Emperor Saga on the suggestion of Kobo Daishi to ward of one of the many plagues that struck Kyoto during the Heian Period.

 The tranquil lake and parkland adjoining it are perfect for a stroll or lazy picnic and the nearby farmland is dotted with ancient tumuli.

-The temple and gardens of Daikakuji are also a popular cherry-blossom viewing spot in spring.
-Look out for a vermillion pagoda near the lake.
+The temple and gardens of Daikakuji are also a popular cherry-blossom viewing spot in Kyoto in spring and for autumn leaves in the fall.
+Look out for the vermillion Shingyo pagoda near the lake.

 Buddhist Training from 9.00 a.m. to 4.30 p.m. (last admission: 3.30 p.m.).
 Admission fees: Adults: 500 yen; Junior/senior students: 300 yen.
 Shakyo sheet: 1000 yen.